Amic Energy

-Amic Energy is an Austrian company that operates a network of 470 mobile and stationary filling stations and 20 charging stations for electric vehicles in Austria, Latvia, Lithuania, Poland, and Ukraine.
+Amic Energy (stylized as AMIC ENERGY) is an Austrian company that operates a network of over 470 mobile and stationary filling stations and 55 charging stations for electric vehicles in Austria, Latvia, Lithuania, Poland, and Ukraine.
 The company is headquartered in Vienna.
-As of 2020, Amic Energy is the fifth largest network in Ukraine by sales volume and holds 6.7% of the Ukrainian retail fuel market.
+As of 2020, Amic Energy was the fifth-largest network in Ukraine by sales volume and held a 6.7% share of the Ukrainian retail fuel market.

 History

 Origins

 Amic Energy Management GmbH was founded in 2013.
 It started as an investment company looking for low-cost and problematic assets for further restructuring.
 One of the company's strategic goals was to invest in undervalued assets in Central and Eastern Europe, particularly in the energy infrastructure sector.
 Initially, the company considered investing in power plants in Romania and Bulgaria, as well as other projects in Poland.
 However, when Lukoil announced the sale of its assets in Eastern Europe in 2014, Amic Energy became interested in the possibility of acquiring a filling station network in Ukraine.
-When Lukoil's management commented on its plans to sell in July 2014, it said that it wanted to focus on Russian projects, as Western sanctions on Russia made it difficult for the company to access capital.
+When Lukoil's management commented on its plans to sell in July 2014, it said that it wanted to focus on Russian projects, as international sanctions on Russia made it difficult for the company to access capital.
 Since 2014, Lukoil has sold assets in the Czech Republic, Ukraine, Estonia, Latvia, Slovakia, Lithuania, Poland, and Hungary.
 For example, Lukoil's assets in the Czech Republic were bought by the Hungarian MOL Group, in Hungary and Slovakia by the Hungarian company Norm Benzinkút Kft, in Estonia by the local network Olerex.

 Acquisition of assets in Ukraine

 The main agreement between Amic Energy and Lukoil to purchase all the shares of Lukoil-Ukraine, which owned about 240 petrol stations and 6 oil depots in Ukraine, was announced in July 2014.
-At that time, Lukoil controlled 6% of the retail market in Ukraine, behind the petrol station networks of Privat group, WOG and OKKO companies.
-The total value of the deal was estimated at US$280 million.
+At that time, Lukoil controlled 6% of the retail market in Ukraine, behind the petrol station networks of Privat group, WOG, and OKKO companies.
+The total value of the deal was estimated at US$280 million (€256.5 million).
 In April 2015, the Anti-Monopoly Committee of Ukraine approved the company Amic Energy Management GmbH (Vienna, Austria) to take control of Lukoil-Ukraine CFI (Kyiv).
 In May 2015, Lukoil-Ukraine CFI changed its name to Amic Ukraine CFI, and the company's petrol stations began to change their names.